AleksandarDzudzevic/Unit-1/Project_1/Project_1_info.md

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.
-3. The electronic ledger allows to enter, withdraw and record transactions.
+3. The electronic ledger allows to enter, withdraw and record transactions with update the SOL price.
-4.
+4. The electronic ledger asks the real time price of the coin and then The electroni ledger shows the porfolio value change(%) calculating and displaying the : value of current porfolio/total amount invested+/- expenses x100% using th eprice change from the last time
-5.
+5.Tracker of the expenses with the value displayed i USD$ and in crypto value(using the latest value input of SOL)(Possibly a colored graph as well)
-6.
+6. The ledger analysis the porfolio change and withdrawal and deposit history, and then gives some of the following suggestions: Warning for spending crypto while its price is one of the lowest ever inputed, or saying that its a good time to exchange it to dollars. (basically DCA with a conclusion)
 # Criteria B: Design

 ## System Diagram